BonkMasterMord/CPE-487/README.md

 ## Modifications

-This project builds upon fundamental VGA output and input control logic.
+This project builds upon fundamental VGA output and input control logic (vga_sync and clk files remained unchanged when borrowed from lab 6).
 Notable modifications and expansions include:

 - **Keypad Integration for Paddle Control:**
   Instead of using only on-board buttons, the left paddle is controlled by keypad input.
 This required adding a fsm (borrowed from lab 4) with a row-column scanning process, decoding pressed keys, and mapping them to paddle movement.